-Under the World Trade Organization ("WTO") Agreement on Agriculture, Canada and the US are restricted regarding dairy products that can be imported.
+Under the World Trade Organization ("WTO") Agreement on Agriculture, Canada and the US are restricted regarding imports of dairy products.
 Imports within yearly access commitments are subject to low tariff rates, while imports over yearly access commitments are subject to prohibitively high tariff rates.
-Neither Argentina nor Australia is subject to similar import restrictions on foreign manufactured dairy products, although imports of dairy products into Argentina must be pre-approved by the government.
+Neither Argentina nor Australia is subject to similar import restrictions on foreign manufactured dairy products, although imports of dairy products into Argentina must be preapproved by the government.
+In October 2013, the Canadian Government signed the Comprehensive Economic Trade Agreement (CETA) with the European Union ("EU"), which, if ratified, will see access for EU cheeses potentially imported into Canada double to approximately 32,000 tonnes.